 After having a meeting with Julie at ARK, we later got a foster puppy Jerry, and even though we couldn’t keep him he still got adopted to our cousins in Sweden.
 The organisation ARK, however, had really sparked my interest, and as of February 2016 we started fostering, and this then led to me volunteering at adoption events every weekend.
 On June the 20th 2017 I had gathered up 150 hours of community service at ARK, and I still volunteer at every event and plan on continuing to do so until I move in 2019.
 In October 2016 we ended up adopting our second foster dog, Yama.
 As of today my family has fostered two dogs and five kittens and are still up as a foster family whenever homeless animals come to the Tokyo ARK.

-Throughout my Freshman and Sophomore year of high school I have been a member of the service group Animal Relief Club (ARK), which is dedicated to helping homeless animals and shelters.
+Throughout my Freshman and Sophomore year of high school, I have been a member of the service group Animal Relief Club (ARC), which is dedicated to helping homeless animals and shelters.
 As I am a huge animal lover I figured this would be the perfect service club for me as I am involved with ARK outside of school and would like to continue helping within the YIS community as well.
 Being apart of this group I noticed that all leaders throughout the past two years have been talking about actually getting in contact with animal shelters, talking about making shelter visits and so on.
-However, non of the leaders these past two years have actually managed to make something they were talking about doing happen, all that has been going on has been having a stall on Food Fair.
+However, none of the leaders these past two years have actually managed to make something they were talking about does happen, all that has been going on has been having a stall on Food Fair.
 Because of this I thought it would be good to actually do something with the club to do what we all came to do, help animals.
 So for my Junior year I prepared a speech and ended up becoming leader this year until my Senior year in November.

-As a leader of ARK I will be preparing things for the group to do each year and taking action in actually going and physically helping shelters out as well as perhaps collecting materials such as blankets and things for dogs and cats (eg toys) to help the shelters out.
+As a leader of ARC I will be preparing things for the group to do each year and taking action in actually going and physically helping shelters out as well as perhaps collecting materials such as blankets and things for dogs and cats (eg toys) to help the shelters out.
 We will also be doing donations from bake sales, and I am also planning to have employees from a shelter come in to talk to the club about what it is really like since a lot of people aren’t yet aware.

 In January of being the leader of ARC, I got the group started on a project to do with the Yokohama community and helping all the stray cats in the region.
 On the project, I got us in contact with an organization who could help teach us how to capture the cats, then take them to the vet to get them spayed and neutered and then release them again.
 This is to ensure that the stray cat population stops increasing so rapidly.
+In May 2018 I organized for one staff member and one board member from the shelter ARK to come in and talk to the club about TNR (Trap Neuter and Return).
+We had this presentation in order to get started on out own TNR for cats around the school and the Motomachi area in order to lend a hand in reducing the exponential growing cat population here in Yokohama.

 For the sophomore year at YIS students are required to complete the Personal Project, this is where you had to chose a topic which is considered an issue and make a product to help.
 For my personal project I decided to talk about animal welfare in Japan and teamed up with the non-profit organisation ARK in order to create a promotion video for them about adoption rather than buying a dog and informing about abuse and abandonment.